Cascade Tax: Definition & Meaning

 - Alternatives to the cascade tax include value-added tax (VAT) and goods and services tax (GST).

 What Is a Cascade Tax?

-A cascade tax refers to a system that inputs sales taxes on products at each successive stage in the supply chain.
+A cascade tax refers to a system that inputs sales taxes on products at each successive stage in the supply chain, without any consideration for the tax paid at earlier stages.
 This is from raw material all the way through to consumer purchase.
 Each buyer throughout the supply chain pays a separate price based on its cost.
-This includes the tax or taxes that have been previously charged.
+The cost includes the tax or taxes that have been previously charged.